biojava/biojava.github.io/wiki/BioJava:BioJavaXDocs.md

 To construct a RichStreamReader, you will need five things.

-`  1.`

-`     a BufferedReader instance which is connected to the file you wish to parse.`
+1.  a BufferedReader instance which is connected to the file you wish to parse;
-`  2.`

-`     a RichSequenceFormat instance which understands the format of the file (eg. FastaFormat, GenbankFormat, etc.)`
+2.  a RichSequenceFormat instance which understands the format of the file (eg. FastaFormat, GenbankFormat, etc.);
-`  3.`

-`     a SymbolTokenization which understands how to translate the sequence data in the file into a BioJava SymbolList.`
+3.  a SymbolTokenization which understands how to translate the sequence data in the file into a BioJava SymbolList;
-`  4.`

-`     a RichSequenceBuilderFactory instance which generates instances of RichSequenceBuilder.`
+4.  a RichSequenceBuilderFactory instance which generates instances of RichSequenceBuilder;
-`  5.`

-`     a Namespace instance to associate the sequences with.`
+5.  a Namespace instance to associate the sequences with.

 The RichSequenceBuilderFactory is best set to one of the predefined constants in the RichSequenceBuilderFactory interface.
 These constants